lazell/ufo_reports/README.md

 Image reference: https://github.com/vinhkhuc/VanillaML

-For this project, I used Scikit-learn's implementation which uses 300 iterations as the default, it runs the clustering model separate 10 times (with 10 different seeds) and chooses the best output based on inertia as the model.
+For this project, I used Scikit-learn's implementation which uses 300 iterations as the default, it runs the clustering model separate 10 times (with 10 different seeds) and chooses the best output based on inertia of the model.

 ### Clustering Method and Results